stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implementing OKRs - run the first quarter with CxO roles only

-Although #stratapp and OKRs are both all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top - hence that's the focus of steps 1 to 5.
+Although OKRs are all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top, so that's the focus of steps 1 to 5.

 ### step #5 - starting with the leadership team

-xzxxxx
+With the leadership team now aligned on the strategy tree, the next step is to agree OKRs for the first OKR period.
+Most organizations opt for quarterly, however early-stage companies might prefer to set their OKRs monthly.

+For this first OKR period, we recommend:

+* Starting with no more than 2x OKRs and 2-4 key results per OKR
+* Allocating ownership of each objective and key result to different members of the leadership team
+* Adding all of the leadership team as members on each objective and key result card - you won't do this later, but for the first OKR period this is important
+* Keeping the security level on each to the lowest level, where you're able to do so

+Each objective and key result card will then be powered by the 6 elements of collaboration, and this may involve adding employees who are outside of the leadership team.

 ## implementing OKRs - progressive rollouts

 xxxxx

-### step #6 - cascading the 'one digital workspace' and OKRs
+### step #6 - cascading 'one digital workspace'

 10